bon-ami/jirrit/README.md

   - list files attached to a case
   - get a file to a case (specify a full path, a file name under current dir, or a dir in existence, without current file under it.
 If no file name provided, the original file name of the attachment will be taken.
 If destination file already exists, this will fail.)
   - remove a file attached to a case
+  - reject a case from any known statuses
+  - close a case to resolved from any known statuses (change it to resolved)
+  - close a case with default design as steps (change it to resolved, adding test condition="none", steps="default design" and expectation="none")
+  - close a case with general requirement as steps (change it to resolved, adding test condition="none", steps="general requirement" and expectation="none")

 - Gerrit
   - list merged submits of someone
   - list my open submits
-  - list sb.'s open submits
+  - list sbs open submits
   - list all my open revisions/commits
   - list all open submits
   - show details of a submit (by commit ID or change ID)
+  - show history of a submit
-  - show reviewers of a submit
+  - show reviewers and scores of a submit
-  - show current revision/commit of a submit
+  - show current revision or commit of a submit
   - rebase a submit
   - merge a submit
+  - show related submits of one
   - add scores to a submit (Code-Review +2, Verified +1, and Manual-Testing, or other field as configured, +1)
   - add scores, wait for it to be mergable and merge a submit
-  - add scores, wait for it to be mergable and merge sb.'s submits
+  - add scores, wait for it to be mergable and merge sbs submits
   - abandon all my open submits
   - abandon a submit
   - cherry pick all my open submits